-The total number of outstanding subscription rights under the SOP2005-2009 stock option plan and convertible into Bekaert shares is 234 486.
-A total of 222 000 subscription rights were exercised in 2016 under the SOP2005-2009 employee stock option plan, resulting in the issue of 222 000 new Company shares, and an increase of the registered capital by \leqslant 655 000 and of the share premium by \leqslant 4 709 489.
+The total number of outstanding subscription rights under the Stock Option Plan 2005-2009 and convertible into Bekaert shares is 208 170.
+A total of 26 316 subscription rights were exercised in 2017 under the Stock Option Plan 2005-2009, resulting in the issue of 26 316 new Company shares, and an increase of the registered capital by $\in$ 78 000 and of the share premium by $\in$ 683 798.

-In addition to the 4 248 710 treasury shares held by it as of 31 December 2015, the Company purchased 28 785 own shares in the course of 2016.
-A total of 316 042 stock options were exercised in 2016 under the SOP2010-2014 stock option plan and a total of 55 680 stock options were exercised under the SOP2 stock option plan.
-371 722 treasury shares were used for that purpose.
-20 327 treasury shares were sold to members of Executive Management in the context of the Personal Shareholding Requirement Plan (at a price equal to the closing price at Euronext on the day of the transfer).
-No treasury shares were cancelled in 2016.
-As a result, the Company held an aggregate 3 885 446 treasury shares as of 31 December 2016.
+In addition to the 3 885 446 treasury shares held by it as of 31 December 2016, the Company purchased 172 719 own shares in the course of 2017.
+A total of 403 150 stock options were exercised in 2017 under the Stock Option Plan 2010-2014 and 403 150 treasury shares were used for that purpose.
+17 191 treasury shares were sold to members of the Executive Management in the context of the Personal Shareholding Requirement Plan (at a price equal to the closing price at Euronext on the day of the transfer) and 1 544 treasury shares were transferred to a member of the Executive Management pursuant to the Company matching mechanism under the Personal Shareholding Requirement Plan.
+No treasury shares were cancelled in 2017.
+As a result, the Company held an aggregate 3 636 280 treasury shares as of 31 December 2017.

-The first grant of options under the SOP2015-2017 plan took place on 15 February 2016, when 227 250 options were granted.
-Each such option will be convertible into one existing Company share at an exercise price of € 26.375.
+A second grant of options under the Stock Option Plan 2015-2017 took place on 13 February 2017, when 273 325 options were granted.
+Each such option will be convertible into one existing Company share at an exercise price of € 39.43.

-A second offer of 285 750 options under the SOP2015-2017 plan was made on 15 December 2016, and 273 325 of those options were accepted and were granted on 13 February 2017.

-Each option of the second series will be convertible into one existing Company share at an exercise price of €39 426.
+A third offer of 227 875 options under the Stock Option Plan 2015-2017 was made on 21 December 2017, and 225 475 of those options were accepted and were granted on 20 February 2018.
+Each option of the third series will be convertible into one existing Company share at an exercise price of €34.60.

-A second regular grant of 52 450 performance share units under the Performance Share Plan 2015-2017 was made on 15 December 2016.
-In addition, an exceptional grant of 10 000 performance share units for the Chief Executive Officer was made on 29 February 2016 and an exceptional grant of 2 500 performance share units for the newly hired Chief Financial Officer was made on 1 July 2016.
+A third regular grant of 55 250 performance share units under the Performance Share Plan 2015-2017 was made on 21 December 2017.
+In addition, an exceptional grant of 10 000 performance share units to the Chief Executive Officer was made on 6 March 2017 and an exceptional grant of 5 000 performance share units to the newly hired Chief Human Resources Officer was made on 1 September 2017.
 Each performance share unit entitles the beneficiary to acquire one performance share subject to the conditions of the Performance Share Plan 2015-2017.

-These performance share units will vest following a vesting period of three years, conditional to the achievement of a pre-set performance target.
+These performance share units will vest following a vesting period of three years, conditional to the achievement of a preset performance target.
 The precise vesting level of the performance share units will depend upon the actual achievement level of the vesting criterion, with no vesting at all if the actual performance is below the defined minimum threshold.
 Upon achievement of said threshold, there will be a minimum vesting of 50% of the granted performance share units; full achievement of the agreed vesting criterion will lead to a par vesting of 100% of the granted performance share units, whereas there will be a maximum vesting of 300% of the granted performance share units if the actual performance is at or above an agreed ceiling level.
 In between these levels, the vesting will be proportionate.

-The SOP2015-2017 plan and its predecessor SOP plans comply with the relevant provisions of the Act of 26 March 1999 and with Articles 520ter and 525, last paragraph, of the Companies Code.
+The Stock Option Plan 2015-2017 and its predecessor stock option plans comply with the relevant provisions of the Act of 26 March 1999 and with Articles 520ter and 525, last paragraph, of the Companies Code.
 Detailed information about capital, shares and stock option plans is given in the Financial Review (Note 6.12 to the consolidated financial statements).